octavio-r/bike-rental-prediction-ML/README.md

 # bike-rental-prediction-ML
 Machine learning is employed to make predictions on a bicycle rental dataset.
-Initially, linear regression is employed using NumPy, PyTorch and TensorFlow, for educational purposes.
+Initially, linear regression is employed using both NumPy and PyTorch, for educational purposes.
 Eventually other models shall be implemented as well.

 A dataset containing information on bicycle rentals from 2011 to 2012 from the Capital bikesharing system is employed for training.
 The dataset is split into a training set and a test set in order to test the accuracy of the predictions made after learning.